News by Subject

 Six rules to follow when dealing with recruiters, HR, and hiring managers.

 By Bob McIntosh, Career Trainer

 In reading the article, you get a sense that the author was trying to help the job seeker, while also keeping in mind the needs of her client.
 She demonstrated patience, diplomacy, and understanding.
-In the end she couldn’t in good conscience recommend the job seeker for the job.
+In the end, she couldn’t in good conscience recommend the job seeker for the job.
 There are those who go to great lengths to help job seekers find employment.

 So when job seekers commit follies—like the one Amy was trying to place—it’s hard to believe the lack of common sense they display.
 It makes one scratch his or her head and wonder, “What makes people behave this way?”
-Let’s go over some basic behavior to avoid when engaging in relationships with recruiters, HR, and hiring managers.
+Let’s go over some basic behaviors to avoid when engaging in relationships with recruiters, HR, and hiring managers.

 1. Don’t forget your manners.
 Remember when your parents taught you manners?
 These manners were meant to be practiced throughout your life.
 In Amy’s article, the job seeker surely didn’t exercise his manners and this did him in.
-He verbalized his displeasure with having to go through another round of interview, was inflexible in terms of meeting for an interview, and demanded “relocation” fees.
+He verbalized his displeasure with having to go through another round of interviews, was inflexible in terms of meeting for an interview, and demanded “relocation” fees.

 2. Understand the role of a recruiter, Human Resources, and hiring managers.
 It is their job to find the right person for a position that needs to be filled.
 If they recommend or hire the wrong person, it doesn’t bode well.
-Your job is to make them see you as the answer to their prayers, not expect them to be the answer to your prayers.
+Your job is to make them see you as the answer to their prayers—not expect them to be the answer to your prayers.